Chocolate Dipped Pistachio Madeleines

 Variations to this recipe

-If you feel like having regular madeleines, you can find a classic lemon scented madeleine recipe here Madeleines.
+If you feel like having regular madeleines, you can find a classic lemon brown butter madeleine recipe here Madeleines.

-You can serve these pistachio madeleines without the chocolate glaze, just sprinkled with powdered sugar.
+You can serve these pistachio madeleines without the chocolate glaze, just sprinkle them with powdered sugar.

 The ingredients used in all recipes on this site are measured using the metric system.
 I use a scale